REAP the Experts: Why Pruning Prevails for One-Shot MoE compression: Motivation

-\paragraph{Consequences.} Theorem~\ref{thm:irreducible} illustrates that merging with summed gates is fundamentally flawed whenever \emph{(i)} the router has learned an input-dependent policy for mixing two experts ($\mathrm{Var}[r]>0$), and \emph{(ii)} the experts are themselves distinct ($\|\Delta_{ij}\|>0$).
-Any fixed $\alpha$ cannot overcome the irreducible error bound established in \eqref{eq:merge-lowerbound}.
+\paragraph{Consequences.} This is a standard least-squares problem minimized when $\alpha=\mathbb{E}[r]$, and the minimal value is $\mathrm{Var}[r]$.
+Based on the assumptions noted above, we conclude that merging with summed gates is fundamentally flawed whenever: \emph{(i)} the router has learned an input-dependent policy for mixing two experts ($\mathrm{Var}[r]>0$); and \emph{(ii)} the experts are themselves distinct ($\|\Delta_{ij}\|>0$).
+Any fixed $\alpha$ cannot overcome the irreducible error bound established in \cref{eq:merge-lowerbound-after-assumptions}.